Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 :::danger Troubleshooting
 The first steps to be taken for any installation error or launch crash include:
-- Confirming ownership of a supported version of `Fallout: New Vegas`, `Fallout 3`, and all associated DLCs as referenced in [Requirements](https://uraniumfever.net/docs/requirements).
+- Confirming ownership of a supported version of `Fallout: New Vegas`, `Fallout 3`, and all associated DLCs, as outlined in [Requirements](https://uraniumfever.net/docs/requirements).
-- Logging out of and back into Nexus in the Wabbajack client as referenced in [Installing Uranium Fever](https://uraniumfever.net/docs/setupinstructions#-installing-uranium-fever-).
+- Logging out of and back into Nexus in the Wabbajack client, as outlined in [Installing Uranium Fever](https://uraniumfever.net/docs/setupinstructions#-installing-uranium-fever-).
-- Ensuring the [Manual Downloads](https://uraniumfever.net/docs/setupinstructions/#-manual-downloads-) was completed correctly.
+- Ensuring the Manual Downloads were appropriately downloaded and moved into the correct location, as outlined in [Manual Downloads](https://uraniumfever.net/docs/setupinstructions/#-manual-downloads-).
-- Confirming that the required Runtimes and Frameworks were installed as referenced in [Requirements](https://uraniumfever.net/docs/requirements).
+- Confirming that the required Runtimes and Frameworks were installed, as outlined in [Requirements](https://uraniumfever.net/docs/requirements).
 - Restarting your computer.
 - Ensuring that you have the appropriate version of DXVK, as outlined in [Intel iGPU Users and GPUs Without Vulkan Support - Downgrading DXVK](https://uraniumfever.net/docs/setupinstructions/#-intel-igpu-users-and-gpus-without-vulkan-support---downgrading-dxvk-).
 - Rerunning the Uranium Fever installer as outlined in [Installing Uranium Fever](https://uraniumfever.net/docs/setupinstructions#-installing-uranium-fever-).
+- Ensuring that the Tale of Two Wasteland filepath and mod size are correct, as outlined in [Installing Tale of Two Wastelands (TTW)](https://uraniumfever.net/docs/setupinstructions/#-installing-tale-of-two-wastelands-ttw-).

-- If persistent, delete the `Uranium Fever` folder and restart the installation process from the beginning.
+- If persistent despite the above steps, delete the `Uranium Fever` folder and restart the installation process from the beginning.

 - If further assistance is required, visit [Support, Feedback, & Updates](https://uraniumfever.net/docs/supportfeedback).
 :::